learn-co-curriculum/fe-jquery-exploring-methods/README.md

 # Code Challenge - Exploring jQuery Methods

-This challenge asks that you work in teams to select buttons to add click events triggering ta variety of jquery methods on corresponding paragraphs and elements in the page.
+This challenge asks that you work in teams to select buttons to add click events triggering a variety of jquery methods on corresponding paragraphs and elements in the page.

 ## Tasks